Back to Blog

 Share:

-When you attempt to connect a modern React Native patient portal to a legacy 2004 database using SOAP APIs and brittle middleware, you introduce massive latency and constant points of failure.
-Every time the legacy vendor updates their system, your middleware breaks.
-Your internal engineering team spends 80% of their time fixing sync errors rather than building features that improve patient outcomes.
+When your engineering team attempts to connect a modern React Native patient portal to a legacy 2004 database using SOAP APIs and brittle middleware, you inherently introduce massive data latency and constant points of failure.
+Every time the legacy vendor updates their system, your custom middleware breaks.
+Internal engineering teams at healthcare organizations report spending upwards of 80% of their time fixing synchronization errors rather than building features that actually improve patient outcomes.

 $350K